2017–18 Oklahoma City Thunder season: Free agency

-For this offseason, free agency began on July 1st, 2017 while the July moratorium ended on July 6.
+For this offseason, free agency began on July 1, 2017, while the July moratorium ended on July 6.
 Norris Cole, Nick Collison and Taj Gibson were set to hit unrestricted free agency while Andre Roberson was set to hit restricted free agency.
 On July 2, it was reported that Taj Gibson agreed to a two-year, $28 million deal with the Minnesota Timberwolves, which he later signed on July 10.
 On July 5, it was reported that Andre Roberson agreed to a three-year, $30 million contract extension to stay with the Thunder, which he later signed on July 14.
 On July 21, Nick Collison agreed to a new contract to stay with the Thunder.
 Sam Presti called Collison "one of the founding members of our organization and culture, it goes without saying that he has helped set internal standards and built a legacy that Thunder fans will remain indebted to for years to come."
 Cole, who was not re-signed, signed a one-year deal with the Israeli team Maccabi Tel Aviv of the EuroLeague.

 On July 7, it was reported that Raymond Felton agreed to a one-year, $2.3 million deal with the Thunder, which he later signed on July 10.
-Felton spent the 2016–17 season with the LA Clippers.
+Felton spent the 2016–17 season with the Los Angeles Clippers.
 A day after losing Taj Gibson, on July 4, it was reported that Patrick Patterson agreed to a three-year, $16.4 million deal with the Thunder, which he later signed on July 10.
 Patterson spent the 2016–17 season with the Toronto Raptors.

 On July 22, Dakari Johnson signed a deal with the Thunder.
-Johnson was originally selected 48th overall in the 2015 NBA Draft but did not a sign a contract in the 2015–16 season, instead playing two seasons with the Oklahoma City Blue.
+Johnson was originally selected 48th overall in the 2015 NBA draft but did not a sign a contract in the 2015–16 season, instead playing two seasons with the Oklahoma City Blue.

 Starting in the 2017–18 season, each team is allowed two players on two-way contracts, in addition to the standard 15 players on the roster.
 On August 3, Daniel Hamilton signed a two-way contract with the Thunder, splitting time with the Thunder and the Oklahoma City Blue.
-Hamilton spent the 2016-17 season season with the Blue.
+Hamilton spent the 2016-17 season with the Blue.
 To fill in the other slot, PJ Dozier signed a two-way contract with the Thunder on October 17.
 Dozier came undrafted out of South Carolina.

 On October 14, Semaj Christon was waived by the Thunder as his $1.3 million salary would have become fully guaranteed for the season.
 The Thunder opted for 14 guaranteed roster spots rather than 15.

 On September 29, Russell Westbrook agreed to a five-year, $205 million contract extension with the Thunder.
 Westbrook's deal was the biggest guaranteed contract at the time in 2017.